QinIndexCode/expo-lite-data-store/WIKI_EN.md

 **Encryption Priority Explanation**:
 - When `encryptFullTable: true` parameter is explicitly set, full table encryption is used
-- Otherwise, field-level encryption is used by default (based on `enableFieldLevelEncryption` and `encryptedFields` settings in the configuration file)
+- Otherwise, field-level encryption is used by default (based on `encryptedFields` settings in the configuration file).
+Field-level encryption is automatically enabled when the `encryptedFields` array is not empty.
 - Full table encryption and field-level encryption **cannot be used simultaneously**.
 The system will automatically detect conflicts and throw a clear error message

 ### Encryption Parameters